This article describes the steps on how to resolve the "Managed by Other" status on the Remote Management Service (https://network.unifi.ui.com/).

 Table of Contents

 The UniFi Cloud Key product line offers an easy and convenient means for managing a UniFi Network.
 The Cloud Key is intended to be used in places where remote access is required and it comes prepared for management over the UniFi remote access dashboard: unifi.ui.com.

 Once enabled, UniFi’s remote service associates the UniFi administrator’s SSO login with the Cloud Key device.
 When a Cloud Key appears "Managed by Other" it typically indicates that the Cloud Key has been configured for remote use with a different SSO account.

 In some less common cases, a user may encounter an issue where their Cloud Key appears as “Managed by Other” despite being associated to the correct account.
 This article will explain how to resolve these issues.

-The most common cause for a Cloud Key to incorrectly appear as Managed by Other is either that the login used to log in to https://network.unifi.ui.com is not the same that was associated with the UCK, or that the UCK hasn't been granted Remote Access to the UniFi Network Controller.
-Verify that the SSO account is correct and that the right account is associated in the Controller's Settings > Admins section.
+The most common cause for a Cloud Key to incorrectly appear as Managed by Other is either that the login used to log in to https://network.unifi.ui.com is not the same that was associated with the UCK, or that the UCK hasn't been granted Remote Access to the UniFi Network application.
+Verify that the SSO account is correct and that the right account is associated in the application's Settings > Admins section.

-Cases where the Cloud Key appeared properly on this account previously, but is now appearing as “Managed by Other”, usually point to a conflict preventing the Cloud Key from being detected correctly by the cloud service.
-This is most often caused by Cloud Key migration, where a backup was restored on a different Cloud Key and both devices are attempting to authenticate to our cloud service with the same identifier.
+Cases where the Cloud Key appeared properly on this account previously, but is now appearing as “Managed by Other”, usually point to a conflict preventing the Cloud Key from being detected correctly by the remote service.
+This is most often caused by Cloud Key migration, where a backup was restored on a different Cloud Key and both devices are attempting to authenticate to our remote service with the same identifier.

 1. Post-Migration Steps Needed